bioconnector/bims8382/r-hw-dplyr.md

 ```

-8) What 3 countries have had the most consistent population estimates (i.e. lowest standard deviation) across the years of available data?
+8) Which three countries have had the most consistent population estimates (i.e. lowest standard deviation) across the years of available data?

 ```